-In 2043, Olivia Ermine survives The Great Warming safe in Cascadia, yet a maniacal woolen devil would see her dead.
-Her blood holds the key to the VanDirks Corporation’s domination of the planet, and they will stop at nothing to get it!
-Can she beat the rising tide?
-A darkly comedic, genre-bending journey through solarpunk sci-fi and science fantasy awaits.
+Rogue AI, fine vegetarian dining, a murderous sock monkey, an evil fast food Corp—in 2043 Olivia Ermine will face them all!
+She survives The Great Warming safe within the Cascadian Federation.
+Yet, her blood holds the key to the VanDirks Corporation’s domination of the planet, and they will stop at nothing to get it.
+In a haze of thunderbud and fog, through time and tide, between the land and sea, the earth and smoldering stars, an ancient mystery seeks its revenge.
+A darkly comedic, genre-bending journey through solarpunk sci-fi and science fantasy awaits

 NOTE: The Redwood Revenger

 is the first book in the trilogy; Red Bush

 is the third.